NLnetLabs/domain/CONTRIBUTING.md

 scrolling through a file.
 It also allows to search for the start of a certain primary by searching for, e.g., `-- FooIter`.

-Multiple items can be grouped with a similar separator that uses equals signs instead of hyphens if that makes sense.
-For instance, all error types are usually collected into a group titles “Error types.”
+Multiple primaries can be grouped with a similar separator that uses equals signs instead of hyphens if that makes sense.
+For instance, all error types are usually collected into a group titled “Error types.”

-Items are ordered semantically with the most important items going first and items used by other items generally below them.
+Primaries are ordered semantically with the most important items going first and items used by other items generally below them.
 This requires a bit of consideration.
 The idea is that reading through a file top to bottom kind of makes sense.
-It should be as easy as possible for a reader to make sense of the whole thing.
+It should be as easy as possible for a reader to make sense of the file.

-Within items, sections can be created by using a subheading consisting of two slashes, three hyphens, a space, and a heading title.
+Within primaries, sections can be created by using a subheading consisting of two slashes, three hyphens, a space, and a heading title.
 For instance, trait impls for a type are collected in semantically similar groups: